gcweeks/noncents-api-docs/source/includes/_users.md

   ],
   "feeling":[
     "is required",
-    "must be a number between 0 and 3"
+    "must be a number between 0 and 5"
   ]
 }
 ```

 Sets the User's feeling about their monthly spending by setting a "feeling" field on each Agex associated with that month.
 If there are no Agexes for the chosen month, this route will do nothing and return a 200.

 The feeling is represented by a number from 0 to 3.
 '0' represents no feeling, and is the default value when an Agex is created.
-'1' through '3' represent the User's feeling about the current month: Bad (1), Okay (2), and Good (3).
+'1' through '5' represent the User's feeling about the current month.
+For example, Bad (1), Okay (3), and Great (5).

 ### HTTP Request